Home

 How many hours of IEBT per week are needed to produce gains?

 There have been no well-controlled studies with comparable groups of children with ASDs that have clearly shown the optimal hours of therapy per week.
-Most evidence suggests a minimum of 20-25 hours of week is necessary on average to make major gains.
-However, there have been some studies with higher functioning children that indicate 15-20 hours per week may be sufficient for some children.
-We usually recommend 20-35 hours per week for the first year based on the recommendations of the National Academy of Sciences and the State of New York reviews of best practices in educating young children with autism spectrum disorders, and clinical experience from the various programs working with young children with ASDs.
+Most evidence suggests a minimum of 25 hours of week is necessary on average to make major gains.
+We usually recommend 25-40 hours per week for the first year based on the recommendations of the National Academy of Sciences and the State of New York reviews of best practices in educating young children with autism spectrum disorders, and clinical experience from the various programs working with young children with ASDs.
+Depending on a child's progress, the weekly hours may be adjusted accordingly.

 What kind of progress and outcome can we expect for our child with autism?

 Before therapy begins there is no certain way to predict the outcome.
-Several factors predict better outcomes, but they are not perfect predictors: (1) IQ above 50, (2) motor imitation, (3) verbal imitation, and (4) joint attention.
+Several factors predict better outcomes, but they are not perfect predictors: (1) IQ above 50 (2) motor imitation (3) verbal imitation (4) joint attention.
 Nearly all children improve substantially in the course of IEBT; however some clearly function in ways that are more like their typical peers than others.
-Usually within 1-2 months the therapy team will have an idea how rapidly your child is learning, which will give a better idea of the likely outcome.
+Usually within 3-6 months the therapy team will have an idea how rapidly your child is learning, which will give a better idea of the likely outcome.
 Children who learn new skills very rapidly, especially communication and social skills, have a much better chance of being able to participate in regular education classrooms by age 5 or 6 than those that have great difficulty learning those most basic skills.

 What proportion of children receiving 2-3 years of IEBT recover?

-If “recovery” means a child with a disability will be exactly like other children his or her age in every respect, no children ever recover from any disability.
-They nearly always have some subtle residual differences.
-A more meaningful goal is to enable a child with ASDs to function sufficiently well that they can be active members of their families, participate in community activities and function effectively in school.
+If "recovery" means a child with a disability will be exactly like other children his or her age in every respect, no children ever recover from any disability.
+We believe that is not a helpful goal.
+We have concluded based on the research literature and our own clinical experience a more meaningful goal is to enable as many children with ASDs as possible to function sufficiently well that they can be active members of their families, participate in community activities and function effectively in school.
 Roughly half of children receiving 2-3 years of IEBT will eventually function sufficiently well to be mainstreamed in regular education elementary school classrooms.
-They may need assistance from a speech therapist and some may require pull-out services in reading or math, but they should generally do well socially and reasonably well academically.
+They may need assistance from a speech therapist over the first year or so in school, and some may require pull-out services in reading or math, but they should generally do well socially and reasonably well academically.
 About 1/3 of these mainstreamed students continue to exhibit some minor autism signs.
-They may have problems in some language (e.g. understanding jokes) and social areas (e.g. understanding others’ feelings).
+They may have problems in some language (e.g. understanding jokes) and social areas (e.g. understanding others' feelings).
 They will tend to have more activity level problems in school than their peers (e.g. remaining in their seats and talking out of turn).
 But generally, these children do quite well in school with minimal supports.
+Prognosis in middle school and high school is much more difficult to predict because there have been only one or two long term follow up studies.
+There have been reports that some children who have done very well in early elementary grades begin having academic problems by middle school, especially in reading comprehension and more complex math.
+However, at this point, no one really knows what proportion of those children will continue to perform well in school.

 MINNESOTA EARLY AUTISM PROJECT, INC.